Skip to main content

 Webhook auth secrets are write-only.
 Agent responses will include auth_type but never return tokens/secrets.

 Use show_results_to_llm to control whether successful webhook payloads are exposed back to the model.
 Set it to false when the webhook is side-effect only.
 Use llm_result_instructions to tell the model how to interpret and respond to successful results when they are visible.
+This field is static configuration and does not support runtime personalization.

 System webhook tools (automatic triggers)